lecroy/portfolio2018/olark.md

     <figcaption class="case-study-caption">Olark's color palette</figcaption>
   </figure>
   <p class="page-body-copy">
     After selecting a sample of colors to be used as "primaries", I used lightness and saturation to create levels within each color, which were used as CSS variables.
-The lightest shade, <code>{color}50</code>, was typlically used as a background color for a section or component.
+The lightest shade, <code>{color}50</code>, was typically used as a background color for a section or component.
   </p>
   <p class="page-body-copy">
     Another important aspect of the redesigned branding would be vector elements.
 "Make Business Human" was our new tagline, so it was important to have some consistent pieces that designers could use to convey humanity and business graphically.